E33aS42/Melanoma/README.md

 - an image.
 - an optional .json file containing the true labels of the image.
 - the path to the model.
-- the number of directions (3 or 5) used when the model was trained.